grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 In the following example, a template query displays time series data from multiple servers in a table visualization.
 The results of only one query can be viewed at a time.

-{{< figure src="/static/img/docs/transformations/join-fields-before-7-0.png" class="docs-image--no-shadow" max-width= "1100px"alt="A table visualization showing results for one server" >}}
+{{< figure src="/static/img/docs/transformations/join-fields-before-7-0.png" class="docs-image--no-shadow" max-width= "1100px" alt="A table visualization showing results for one server" >}}

 I applied a transformation to join the query results using the time field.
 Now I can run calculations, combine, and organize the results in this new table.

 {{< figure src="/static/img/docs/transformations/join-fields-after-7-0.png" class="docs-image--no-shadow" max-width= "1100px" alt="A table visualization showing results for multiple servers" >}}

 Combine and analyze data from various queries with table joining for a comprehensive view of your information.